kordastilab/ImmunoCluster/README.md

 <img src="README_files/figure-gfm/merge clusters-1.png" style="display: block; margin: auto;" />

-The plotAbundance() function can be used to create bar plots by specifying graph\_type = “bar”.
+The plotAbundance() function can be used to create bar plots by specifying graph\_type = “bar.”
 Specifying a metadata feature will split the data by this feature will create another level of comparison, first by plotting abundance by sample as a stacked bar and then arranging the samples by GvHD condition.